1. War and crime

 Night Must Fall was brought to the screen by MGM in 1937, Love from a Stranger in England in 1937 and in the United States by Universal in1947.
 The 1944 MGM version of Gaslight followed the British one of 1940.
 Gaslight, the only work by Hamilton, which does not play in the present, is a variation of Dr. Jekyll and Mr. Hyde, replacing the sexual side of the story through materialistic motives.
 In 1945 Hangover Square was taken back to the 19th century by MGM and thus stripped of its political implications.

 Night Must Fall tells the case of a young man, Danny, who is hired by an elderly woman to keep her company.
-Her niece, a bluestocking (Rosalind Russell), succumbs to his charm, although her suspicion that he has to do with the murders of women that passed in the area slowly turns out to be right.
+Her niece, a bluestocking (Rosalind Russell), succumbs to his charm, although her suspicion slowly turns out to be right that he has to do with the murders of women that took place in the area.
 In Under Cover of Night (1937), a film based on an original screenplay by Bertram Millhauser, who used to be in charge of Sherlock Holmes at MGM, a college professor murders his dominant wife, because his success in reality belongs to her.
 As with Dr. Jekyll, night must fall to bring about the evil in these men, because during the day they know nothing of their deeds.
-In Gaslight and Love from a Stranger naive young women marry charming men, although they know nothing of their past, and slowly must realize that they are bent only on their assets and therefore want to kill them.
+In Gaslight and Love from a Stranger naive young women marry charming men, although they know nothing of their past, and slowly find out that they are bent only on their assets and therefore want to kill them.
 Their inability to conceive makes the loving women crash in a paralytic condition, as desired by the men.
 The strangeness of the husband in both versions of Gaslight is emphasized by the fact that the actors, Anton Walbrook (= Adolf Wohlbrück) and Charles Boyer, by appearance and accent obviously are foreigners.
 The young woman (Ann Harding) in Love from a Stranger, who has gained in the lottery and takes a trip to Europe, learns to know a charming man (Basil Rathbone) on foreign ground.

 The motive of deception and treachery, central for the Film noir, is promoted most commonly by casting the actors against their type.
 Robert Montgomery, who plays „Babyface“ Danny in Night Must Fall, turns of the nice young man who corresponded to the previous role type of the actor in a murderous Mr. Hyde.
 The characteristic betrayal of the homme noir is given already with the boy’s name Danny, which feigns innocence. „Babyface“ however is a reference to the immature psychopaths who had free reign over women in the gangster and horror film in the guise of James Cagney, Charles Laughton and others.
 These two genres disappeared when the war began, because they merged in the Film noir.

 Towards the end of the war the world of the Film noir became more realistic.
 Morning would come, but the sun never shines.
-The change owes itself not to the Italian neo-realism, as often claimed, but to the documentary films and newsreels about the course of the war, which have been realized by well-known directors and cameramen of Hollywood.
+The change owes itself not to the Italian neo-realism, as often claimed, but to the documentary films and newsreels of war time, made by well-known directors and cameramen of Hollywood.

 Like the visual stylization, the language of Film noir had a long development.
-The sharp, often funny dialogues, the short-cracking and slang of the street as heard in the gangster movies came not only from the crime novels of Dashiell Hammett, Raymond Chandler and James M. Cain, but found in Hollywood itself with script writers like Ben Hecht and Jules Furthman first class authors, who were instrumental in the shaping of American idioms and characters.
-Their long career makes it clear that between the cynicism of the language of the gangster films – Hecht and Furthman both worked on the screenplays of Josef of Sternberg’s gangster films of the late 1920s – and the shrewd wit of the screwball comedies of the 1930s there consists a direct linguistic connection that is taken up again in the Film noir in the 1940s.
+The sharp, often funny dialogues, the short-cracking and slang of the street came not only from the crime novels of Dashiell Hammett, Raymond Chandler and James M. Cain, but found in Hollywood itself first class script writers like Ben Hecht and Jules Furthman, who were instrumental in the shaping of American idioms and characters.
+Their long career makes it evident that between the cynicism of the language of the gangster films – Hecht and Furthman both worked on the screenplays of Josef of Sternberg’s gangster films of the late 1920s – and the shrewd wit of the screwball comedies of the 1930s there consists a direct linguistic connection that is taken up again in the Film noir in the 1940s.

 2. L’homme noir – man’s crime